digideskio/archive/README.md

 	CREATE USER 'USER'@'localhost' IDENTIFIED BY 'PASSWORD';

-You must create a minimum of two databases for 'development' and 'test' purposes.
-You can also add a 'production' database if you have the need.
+You must create at least one 'production' database for the site.
+You can also add 'development' and 'test' databases if you have the need.
 Create each database in MySQL shell as following:

-	CREATE DATABASE development DEFAULT CHARACTER SET utf8 COLLATE utf8_general_ci;
+	CREATE DATABASE production DEFAULT CHARACTER SET utf8 COLLATE utf8_general_ci;

 Next, give your database user the necessary privileges:

 	GRANT ALL PRIVILEGES ON development.* TO 'USERNAME'@'localhost';

-Repeat the above MySQL commands for 'test' and 'production' databases.
+Repeat the above MySQL commands for 'test' and 'development' databases.

 Rename the connections-sample.php file to connections.php: